 Content Security Policy¶

-The HTTP response header Content-Security-Policy allows site administrators to control which resources the user agent can load for a given page.
-Apart from a few exceptions, the policy primarily involves specifying the sources and script endpoints of the server.
-This will help prevent cross-site scripting attacks (Cross-Site Script).
+The HTTP response header Content-Security-Policy allows site administrators to control which resources a user agent can load for a given page.
+With few exceptions, the policy primarily involves specifying the source of servers and script endpoints, thereby helping prevent cross-site scripting attacks (Cross-Site Script).

 For more details, refer to Content-Security-Policy